wenkokke/unlit/README.md

   | End
   deriving (Eq, Show)
 ```
-On the other hand, Markdown-style fenced code blocks can be annotated
+On the other hand, Markdown-style fenced code blocks may be annotated
 with all sorts of information.
 Most prominently, their programming
 language.

 ``` haskell
 type Lang = Maybe Text
 ```
-In order to properly show these code blocks, we will define the
+In order to emit these code blocks, we will define the
-following instance.
+following function.

 ``` haskell
 emitDelimiter :: Delimiter -> Text